rafaelh/rafaelh.github.io/_posts/2026-06-03-defending-against-prompt-injection.md

         return text
 ```

-Be honest about the limits: this catches naive leakage, like the model dutifully printing a key.
+This catches naive leakage, like the model dutifully printing a key.
 It will not catch a payload that asks the model to base64-encode the secret first, because the encoded form matches none of these patterns.
 The output filter is a backstop, not your main line.
 One way of closing that gap?
 Decode-and-rescan the output the same way Layer 2 does the input.
-The real fix, though, is below.

 Second, the same secrets must never hit your logs.
 It's a bad day when the credential you carefully kept out of the *response* shows up in plaintext in a debug log that's shipped to your observability platform.
 A logging filter handles it centrally: